MicroStrategy ONE

 • Metrics created within the document, which use the metrics on the dataset reports to obtain data not directly available from the datasets.
 These include derived metrics, calculated expressions, and summary metrics.
 For instance, a calculated expression combines metrics from different dataset reports.
 For more examples, and instructions to create them, see Working with metrics in documents.

 Other types of controls, such as selectors and widgets, provide interactivity and visually intuitive graphic images.
-These controls are most commonly used on Report Services (RS) dashboards, which are a specific type of document.
-However, their use is not limited to RS dashboards; you can use them on any type of document.
+These controls are most commonly used on interactive documents, which are a specific type of document.
+However, their use is not limited to interactive documents; you can use them on any document.
 These types of controls include:

 • Panel stack, which is a holder for a collection of panels, or layers of data, in a document.
 A user can navigate or flip through the panels in a panel stack; only one panel is displayed at a time.